matrix-root/commands/README.md

 1. Let Claude Code suggest commands automatically based on context
 2. Start with workflows for complex tasks, then refine with tools
 3. Chain commands strategically for comprehensive solutions
+4. Consider TDD workflow for features requiring robust test coverage

 ### Effective Usage
 1. Provide comprehensive context including tech stack and constraints
 2. Use workflow output as input for specific tools
 3. Build incrementally on previous command outputs
 4. Allow workflows to complete before applying modifications
+5. For TDD: Start with `/workflows:tdd-cycle` for complete features, use individual TDD tools for granular control

 ### Performance Optimization
 1. Use tools for known, specific problems